tolaukel/Power-BI-housing-price-prediction/README.md

     * Incremental effect of bedrooms alone is misleading.
     * Investors should focus on total property size rather than bedroom count in isolation.

-5. How to Reproduce

-Follow the steps below to reproduce the analysis and dashboard:

 ### Requirements